lazywithclass/project-lamp/website/book/chapter1.markdown

 c.
 Namespace Expansion
 d.
 Namespace Reference
 ```
 An added benefit of understanding β-reduction is that every reduction can be thought of as an *equivalence*.
 That is, `(partial y x)` is β-equivalent to `(foo2 foo1 y x)` and so on, even all the way down to the final value, `6`.
 This is only true because of a feature of purely functional languages called *referential transparency*.
-This simply means that a function, given a value (i.e., a context), will **always** return the same value under that same context, giving the programmer of a functional language the ability to reason about the equality of program *expressions* without even having to execute any code.
+This means that a function, given an input (i.e., a context), will **always** return the same output, giving the programmer of a functional language the ability to reason about the equality of program *expressions* without even having to execute the code itself.
 Doing so is called *equational reasoning*, an example of which is included in this chapter's exercises!

 ### 2. Types in Programming Languages
 Many programming languages, functional or otherwise, feature entities that are known as *types*.
 The more familiar types, such as `Int`, `Boolean` and `String`, are found in virtually every programming language and contain (or, in math speak, *are inhabited*) by values like `42`, `true` and `"apple"`, respectively.
-In some functional languages, however, types play a more intimate and important role, giving them certain *benefits* and *abilities* over others.
+In some functional languages, however, types play a more intimate and dynamic role, giving them certain *benefits* and *abilities* over others.
 In this section, we introduce the basics about types in functional languages and as well as a few key concepts about them that every functional programmer should be aware of.

 #### a.
 Everyone gets a Type! -- Inhabitance
 In a statically typed language, one has *values*, and one has *types*.
 The two are related in a rather simple way: *every value has a type*.
 For the purposes of this chapter, we need not go any further than this statement.